cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 The output of this procedure is a signature share.
 Each signer then sends these shares back to the Coordinator.
-Each signer MUST delete the nonce and corresponding commitment after this round completes.
+Each signer MUST delete the nonce and corresponding commitment after this round completes, and MUST use the nonce to generate only a single signature share.

 Note that the `lambda_i` value derived during this procedure does not change across FROST signing operations for the same signing group.
 As such, signers